 The Nasdaq 100 and S&P 500 are very popular indices when it comes to analyzing and measuring stock performance on Wall Street, but have marked differences in their portfolio and yields.

-Let’s look at a chart (from the official NASDAQ page updated as of June 2020, like everyone in this article) that clearly reflects those differences:
+Let’s look at a chart (from the official NASDAQ page updated as of June 2020, like everyone in this article, cause works today in 2023)) that clearly reflects those differences:

 The three biggest differences: Technology, Services and Finance (0% on the Nasdaq 100).